shealan/vite-electron-react-tailwind/README.md

 - ⚛️ **React 19**: Latest React with modern patterns and performance optimizations
 - 🛠️ **Pre-configured**: Ready-to-use setup with sensible defaults
 - 📦 **Cross-platform**: Build for Windows, macOS, and Linux

+## 🔮 Coming Soon

+I will likely add the following features in the future as I increasingly find myself using these tools in every project.

+- [ ] Shadcn UI
+- [ ] Zustand Store
+- [ ] SQLite Database

 ## 🛠️ Tech Stack